SunOpta (STKL) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from SunOpta as it approaches its next earnings report date.
-On that day, SunOpta is projected to report earnings of -$0.01 per share, which would represent a year-over-year decline of 133.33%.
-Our most recent consensus estimate is calling for quarterly revenue of $225 million, down 7.61% from the year-ago period.
+Investors will be hoping for strength from SunOpta as it approaches its next earnings release.
+In that report, analysts expect SunOpta to post earnings of -$0.01 per share.
+This would mark a year-over-year decline of 133.33%.
+Meanwhile, our latest consensus estimate is calling for revenue of $225 million, down 7.61% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $0.10 per share and revenue of $1 billion, which would represent changes of +25% and +6.99%, respectively, from the prior year.
+STKL's full-year Zacks Consensus Estimates are calling for earnings of $0.10 per share and revenue of $1 billion.
+These results would represent year-over-year changes of +25% and +6.99%, respectively.

-Investors might also notice recent changes to analyst estimates for SunOpta.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for SunOpta.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 35.71% higher within the past month.
-SunOpta is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 35.71% higher.
+SunOpta is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, SunOpta is holding a Forward P/E ratio of 65.58.
-This represents a premium compared to its industry's average Forward P/E of 16.93.
+In terms of valuation, SunOpta is currently trading at a Forward P/E ratio of 68.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.01.

 The Food - Miscellaneous industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 108, which puts it in the top 43% of all 250+ industries.
+This group has a Zacks Industry Rank of 86, putting it in the top 35% of all 250+ industries.

 To follow STKL in the coming trading sessions, be sure to utilize Zacks.com.